Daniel-Son002/cs254-tamarin/cheatsheet.md

 - `In(m)` - Receive `m` (this fact will only appear in the premise)
     - This fact is used to model a party receiving a message from the untrusted network that is controlled by a Dolev-Yao adversary, and can only occur on the left-hand side of a rewrite rule.
-- `Fr(x)` - Generate unguessable/fresh value `x` (this fact will only appear in the premise) -This fact must be used when generating fresh (random) values, and can only occur on the left-hand side of a rewrite rule, where its argument is the fresh term.
+- `Fr(x)` - Generate unguessable/fresh value `x` (this fact will only appear in the premise)
+    - This fact must be used when generating fresh (random) values, and can only occur on the left-hand side of a rewrite rule, where its argument is the fresh term.
 Tamarin’s underlying execution model has a built-in rule for generating instances of Fr(x) facts, and also ensures that each instance produces a term (instantiating x) that is different from all others.
 - `pk(x)` - The public key corresponding to the private key `x`.

 These facts are <ins>linear</ins> which means they can be produced by rules and also consumed by rules.
 Linear facts may appear in one state but not the next.
 Alternatively, <ins>persistent</ins> facts are never removed from the state and are denoted by prefixing the fact with a bang `!`.